lorin/booknotes/Joint-Cognitive-Systems-Patterns-In-CSE.md

 A central skil in CSE is this ability to design problems and instantiate them in scenarios meaningful to actual practitioners.

-Scenarios are a tentative model of practice: what is the nvelope of textbook situations, what complicating factors challenge this envelope, what demands and constraints drive practice.
+Scenarios are a tentative model of practice: what is the envelope of textbook situations, what complicating factors challenge this envelope, what demands and constraints drive practice.

 In designing the situation, probes, and context, the goal is to uncover or make tangible, and, therefore, observable, what has been encoded in practice.

 Once the problem structure is defined relative to domain-specific characteristics, can then *trace the process** of how the JCS responds to the challenges embedded through the probe events in context.

-Example: How does the presence of an initail distrubance that masks key cues to the main fault affect the diagnostic search process.
+Example: How does the presence of an initial disturbance that masks key cues to the main fault affect the diagnostic search process.

 #### Process tracing